kuwisdelu/MSIResearch/magi-help.md

 It should generally be safe to install additional R packages with `install.packages()`.

-It is acceptable to install additional Python packages with `pip install` *if they do not conflict with the system `numpy`, `pytorch`, and `tensorflow` installations*.
+It is acceptable to install additional Python packages with `pip install` *if they do not conflict with the system `tensorflow-metal` and `pytorch-nightly` installations*.
 If you are not sure, please install packages to a virtual environment instead.

 Environments can become quite large, so please try to re-use your environments as much as possible, and remove unused environments.